Agora Inc. (API) is ready for next Episode as it posted an annual sales of 167,980 K - News Daemon

 Technical Analysis of Agora Inc. (API)

-Agora Inc. (NASDAQ: API) saw its 5-day average volume 0.68 million, a negative change from its year-to-date volume of 0.69 million.
-As of the previous 9 days, the stock’s Stochastic %D was 81.63%.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 0.6 million.
+That was inferior than the volume of 0.63 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 77.14%.
 Additionally, its Average True Range was 0.36.

-At the time of writing, stock’s 50-day Moving Average is $3.47, while its 200-day Moving Average is $5.14.
-Nevertheless, the first resistance level for the watch stands at $4.68 in the near term.
-At $4.77, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $4.88.
-If the price goes on to break the first support level at $4.48, it is likely to go to the next support level at $4.37.
-Assuming the price breaks the second support level, the third support level stands at $4.28.
+At the time of writing, stock’s 50-day Moving Average is $3.57, while its 200-day Moving Average is $5.05.
+However, in the short run, Agora Inc.’s stock first resistance to watch stands at $4.94.
+Second resistance stands at $5.09.
+The third major resistance level sits at $5.37.
+If the price goes on to break the first support level at $4.52, it is likely to go to the next support level at $4.24.
+Assuming the price breaks the second support level, the third support level stands at $4.09.

 Agora Inc. (NASDAQ: API) Key Stats